MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_02_Implementing_security_solutions_hybrid_scenarios.md

 To identify Microsoft Azure security-related integration features with which you can further enhance your on-premises and cloud security environment, you have decided to onboard Windows servers in your proof-of-concept environment into Microsoft Defender for Cloud.
 You also want to integrate on-premises servers and Azure VMs running Windows Server with Azure Automation-based solutions, including Inventory, Change tracking, and Update management.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20security%20solutions%20in%20hybrid%20scenarios)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives

 After completing this lab, you'll be able to: